HaliteChallenge/Halite-II/spec/SPEC.md

 The "HCE"(Halite Competition Environment) is what we call the system of servers that compiles the source code of each contestant, runs games between bots, and ranks each submission.
 The system consists of many worker servers and one manager server.

 Worker servers query the manager server for tasks, either a compile task or a game task.
 If there is any bot that needs to be compiled, the manager will respond with a compile task.
-If there are no compile tasks, the manager will respond with a game task, which are chosen like so:
+If there are no compile tasks, the manager will respond with a game task, which is chosen like so:

 * A seed plager is chosen by picking the bot with the highest `rand()*(sigma^2)`.
 "Sigma" is the level of uncertainty in the Trueskill score of a bot
 * An allowed rank difference `d` is computed as: `5 / rand()^0.65`